July 11, 2022

 Needle - A needle is similar to a feather inclusion, but with only one elongated, very narrow line.
 Needles can be either white or transparent.

 Old European Cut - The Old European Cut is a vintage diamond cut and the predecessor to modern round brilliant cuts.
 Old European cut diamonds have larger facets and won’t sparkle as much as a round brilliant diamond.
+Learn more about the Old European Cut.

 Old Mine Cut - The Old Mine Cut is an antique diamond cut featuring a squarish shape and 58 facets.
 Old mine cut diamonds have a small table, large culet, and higher crown.
+Learn more about the Old Mine Cut.

 Oval cut - Oval cut diamonds feature an elongated shape.
 When used as the centerstone of an engagement ring, they create the illusion of longer fingers.
 Oval cut diamonds have recently surged in popularity as they provide something a bit more unique than the popular round cut diamond.
+Learn more about oval cut diamonds here.

 Palladium - Palladium is an incredibly strong and hypoallergenic precious metal.
 It is a silvery-white metal that does not require rhodium plating.